-- The "populist" (or Tribune of the people) simply purports to gives the people what (s)he thinks they want regardless of logic, coherence or consequences. - The "ideologue" (or party spokesman) simply reflects what the party activist (or bosses) say regardless of logic etc. - The "statesman" (or manager) does what the professional experts in the appropriate bit of the bureaucracy tell him/her regardless of its partiality etc - the "maverick" (or conviction politician) does what they think right (in the quiet of their conscience or mind - no matter how perverted)
+- The "populist" (or Tribune of the people) simply purports to gives the people what (s)he thinks they want - regardless of logic, coherence or consequences. - The "ideologue" (or party spokesman) simply reflects what the party activist (or bosses) say regardless of logic etc. - The "statesman" (or manager) does what the professional experts in the appropriate bit of the bureaucracy tell him/her regardless of its partiality etc - the "maverick" (or conviction politician) does what they think right (in the quiet of their conscience or mind no matter how perverted)

-Each has its element of truth - and it is when someone blends the various partialities into a workable and acceptable proposition that we see real leadership last century.
+Each has its element of truth - and it is when someone blends the various partialities into a workable and acceptable proposition that we see real leadership party, "entrepreneurs", parties, the authors argued, have now become "semi-state agencies".
+The article has some simple but useful diagrams showing how the three entities of political party, society and state have altered their interactions and roles in the last century.
 We are told that proportional representation gives citizens a much stronger chance of their preferences being expressed in the final makeup of a Parliament.